 Sure, I did blog about it once or twice (once the Saatchi, twice the Louis Vuitton Fondation in Paris), but it’s not a subject I talk as profusely about as I do with my liking for elevated footwear and distilled beverages.

 In fact, it’s a subject I know very little about.
-To openly and brazenly admit my liking for art will only result in (1) me looking stupid in discussions I cannot engage (I price my pride and brain very high, I cannot look stupid in discussions I cannot engage); and (2) lesser Likes on my Facebook status updates because then, no one gives two fucks about what I talk about.
+To openly and brazenly admit my liking for art will only result in (1) me looking stupid in discussions I cannot engage (I price my pride very high, I cannot look stupid in discussions I cannot engage); and (2) lesser Likes on my Facebook status updates because then, no one gives two fucks about what I talk about.
 (Unacceptable.
 Can’t even think about that.)

 But, I do like art.